omidsakhi/FaceHarmony/README.md

 - **High-quality, high-resolution images**: Produces detailed portraits
 - **Daily photo selection**: Preview and select from free personalized portraits (limit of 40 previews per day)
 - **Unmatched value**: Preview photos before purchase, pay only for what you love
-- **Inclusive technology**: Can accept even low-resolution images (350px) as input (but not recommended)
+- **Inclusive technology**: Compatible with even low-resolution images (350px) as input (though higher resolution is recommended)
-- **Limitless creativity**: Generate an array of styles and scenarios
+- **Extensive creative options**: Generate an array of styles and scenarios
-- **Gamified interface**: Tinder-like swiping to download or discard images.
+- **Intuitive interface**: User-friendly swiping to download or discard images.
 Swipe right to download (pay with one photo token) or swipe left to reject a photo.
-- **Post-generation modifications**: We have a plan to add post generation modification
+- **Post-generation modifications**: Future plans include post-generation modification capabilities

 ## Privacy and Security